-Lease income from operating leases of ¥373 million was recognized in the consolidated statement of profit or loss for the year ended March 31, 2020.
-Lease income includes income of ¥20 million relating to variable lease payments that do not depend on an index or a rate.
+Lease income from operating leases of ¥373 million and ¥364 million were recognized in the consolidated statements of profit or loss for the years ended March 31, 2020 and 2021, respectively.
+Lease income includes income of ¥20 million and ¥28 million relating to variable lease payments that do not depend on an index or a rate for the years ended March 31, 2020 and 2021, respectively.